Alhambra Dog Bite Lawyers

 Alhambra Laws On Dog Bites

 Unlike other states, California does not have a one-bite rule, which excuses an owner from the first bite or injury caused by their dogs.
 Instead, the California Civil Code implements the strict liability rule.
-This legal principle holds owners accountable for any bite injuries caused by their dog, regardless of whether it has a history of attacking people.
-Dog bites are unpredictable, but the owner’s knowledge of their pet’s behavior or potential danger is irrelevant.
+This legal principle holds pet owners accountable for any bite injuries caused by their dog, regardless of whether it has a history of attacking people.
+Dog bites are unpredictable.
+Still, the owner’s knowledge of their pet’s behavior or potential danger is irrelevant.

 However, this rule does not apply if a dog attacks a person but does not bite.
 If a dog causes injury through means other than biting, it may be necessary to demonstrate the owner’s negligence.
 Moreover, the owner can only be liable in a dog bite incident in a public area or if the victim was lawfully present on private property.
-In other words, trespassing on a property will not make you eligible to seek compensation under the strict liability statute.
+In other words, trespassing on a property does not make an individual eligible to seek compensation under the strict liability statute.
 It also exempts cases where a police or military dog bites while on duty or in self-defense.
+However, a trespasser might only pursue a personal injury claim under general negligence, and only in rare circumstances where the dog owner’s conduct was reckless or intentional.

 Regulations For Dog Ownership

-In California, specific regulations are in place to ensure the safety of others from potentially dangerous dogs.
-According to the California Food and Agricultural Code (FAC), owners must keep their pets under control on their property.
+In California, specific regulations are in place to help protect the safety of others from potentially dangerous dogs.
+According to the California Food and Agriculture Code (FAC), owners must keep their pets under control on their property.
 Proper restraints include using a leash, having a gated yard, or keeping the dog indoors.

 Filing a dog bite claim is not as simple as it seems.
 The owner may argue that you provoked the animal, causing it to attack.
-Let our dog bite lawyers in Alhambra take on your case to avoid the stress of dealing with these issues.
-We will thoroughly investigate how the incident occurred and provide solid evidence to establish the at-fault party’s negligence.
+Our dog bite lawyers in Alhambra can help you understand your rights in such a situation.
+We will thoroughly investigate how the incident occurred and gather crucial evidence to establish the at-fault party’s possible negligence.

 Why Do Dogs Bite?

-Many of the dog bite cases our Alhambra lawyers have handled happened because of the following reasons:
+Many dog bite incidents happen because of the following reasons:

 - Fear & Nervousness — Pets may display violent behavior when feeling anxious and fearful.
 When they fear people, their surroundings, or even the sounds they hear, they might bite or attack the person next to them as a defense mechanism.